 Since I converted my RAV4 into a mini camper, I enjoy travelling alone much better and feel safer.

-If you are not an experienced solo wilderness camper yet, you might want to stay in official campsites.
+If you are not an experienced solo wilderness camper yet, you might want to stay at official campsites.

 My top tips for sleeping in a vehicle:

 - Lock all the vehicle doors at night;

 - Keep one window open a crack for oxygen and fresh air;

 - Hang the car key on a string within reach, just in case you need it quickly to drive off;

 - Keep bear spray and flashlight within reach.

 Be cautious when using the free Internet in public places for doing money transactions and keep safe from online identity theft.